All Episodes

 I mean, we were all involved in it, and I, of course, am the face and the voice of it.

-But uh it was Kit who early on developed relationships with all the people at Leukemia Lymphoma, and stayed in touch with them and coordinated various things about this day, the logistics throughout the year, and it just doesn't feel the same.
+But it was Kit who early on developed relationships with all the people at leukemia lymphoma and stayed in touch with them and coordinated various things about this day, the logistics throughout the year.

-So it there's a void there that there's a void in our hearts over the fact that Kid isn't here, but he we know he's here in spirit, and we know that he is we know that he is every bit as much a part of this as uh as he ever has been, because he, while there's a void in our hearts, he remains right there.
+And we know that he is, we know that he is every bit as much a part of this as he ever has been because he, while there's a void in our hearts, he remains right there.

-And I'll be repeating a number throughout the program.
+And I'm going to be repeating a number throughout the program.

-And that's the phone number to call to donate to the Leukemia Lymphoma Society of America and our curaton.
+And that's the phone number to call to donate to the Leukemia Lymphoma Society of America and our curathon.

 You can also donate at our Facebook page.